AviatrixSystems/Docs/HowTos/UserSSL_VPN_Centrify_SAML.rst

 	You can preview the SAML response and this step and select the user.
 	Make sure that there are no errors.

-	Click “Save” and go to the next tab
+	Click **Save** and go to the next tab.

 #.
-Add users
+Add users.

 	|image7|

-	Click “Save” and go the next tab
+	Click **Save** and go the next tab.

 #.
 Add any policies if you require them.
-Click “Save” and go to the next tab
+Click **Save** and go to the next tab.

 #.
 Use the default “Directory service field” mapping.
-Click “Save” and go to the next tab
+Click **Save** and go to the next tab.

 	|image8|
 	.
 #.
-Configure the next pages if you require them, "Linked applications","Provisioning", "App Gateway" if you require them.
-Click “Save”.
-The SAML configuration at the IDP is now complete
+Configure the next pages if you require them: Linked applications, Provisioning, and App Gateway if you require them.
+Click **Save**.
+The SAML configuration at the IDP is now complete.

 #.
 Test the SAML integration.
-Go back to your Aviatrix controller and go to OpenVPN->Advanced->SAMl tab.
-Click test for the SAML endpoint.
+Go back to your Aviatrix Controller and go to OpenVPN > Advanced > SAML tab.
+Click **test** for the SAML endpoint.

 	|image9|

-	You should get redirected to the Centrify and it may ask for credentials, if you are already logged it redirects you back to the Controller page.
+	You should get redirected to the Centrify and it may ask for credentials.
+If you are already logged, it redirects you back to the Controller page.

 	|image10|

 	Ignore the warning since you may not have a VPN client already running.

 #.
-To test the VPN integration, you need to perform 3 steps at the Aviatrix Controller
+To test the VPN integration, you need to perform 3 steps at the Aviatrix Controller.

 	a.
-Configure cloud account at Accounts->access account
+Configure cloud account at Accounts > access account.

 	b.
 Create a VPN Gateway in the Gateway page.
-Check "VPN Enabled" and "SAML Enabled"
+Mark the **VPN Enabled** and **SAML Enabled** checkboxes.

 	c.
-Add a VPN user in the OpenVPN->VPN users page to the SAML VPN gateway with the respective endpoint.
-The certificate is emailed or can be downloaded here
+Add a VPN user in the OpenVPN > VPN users page to the SAML VPN gateway with the respective endpoint.
+The certificate is emailed or can be downloaded here.

 #.
 Test VPN connectivity by installing the Aviatrix VPN client.
-Load the VPN certificate and click connect.
+Load the VPN certificate and click **connect**.
 The browser should open up.
-Login at Centrify.
+Log in at Centrify.
 The client then automatically connects to the VPN Gateway.
 Test connectivity by doing a ping to the private IP of the gateway.

 .. |image0| image:: centrify_media/image1.jpg